OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 ### Server Configuration

-There are a large number of protocol versions, ciphers and extensions supported by TLS.
+There are a large number of protocol versions, ciphers, and extensions supported by TLS.
 Many of these are considered to be legacy, and have cryptographic weaknesses, such as those listed below.
 Note that new weaknesses are likely to be identified over time, so this list may be incomplete.

 * SSLv2 (DROWN)
 * SSLv3 (POODLE)
 * TLSv1.0 (BEAST)
 * EXPORT ciphers
 * NULL ciphers
-* Anonymous ciphers (these may be supported on SMTP servers, as discussed in [RFC 7672](https://tools.ietf.org/html/rfc7672#section-8.2)
+* Anonymous ciphers (these may be supported on SMTP servers, as discussed in [RFC 7672](https://tools.ietf.org/html/rfc7672#section-8.2))
 * RC4 ciphers (NOMORE)
 * CBC mode ciphers (BEAST, Lucky 13)
 * TLS compression (CRIME)